aoloe/photoTweaker/README.md

 - add the name of the current file in the title bar
 - add an asterisk in the title bar if the file has been changed (or a selection is active)
 - on quit, ask [ok, cancel] if image isEdited (if not in script modus)
-- implement the undo
 - implement modifying the selection with the keyboard
-- add some preferences
-- add an about / help menu
 - eventually, put a semi transparent mask on the part not selected
 - add a filter to auto white balance
 - show the image size and the selection size in a status bar (or in a tooltip?)